greensponge/nvim/README.md

 # How to use
 Clone down this repository to `~/.config/nvim`, pay attention that this is the final path, and not `~/.config/nvim/nvim` or something else.
 It should then load all the required plugins and settings the next time you launch `neovim`.

 For now I use the same bindings for at least `telescope` as `TJ` from `kickstart`.
-You can check out his video tutorial if you need help learning
+You can check out his [video tutorial](https://www.youtube.com/watch?v=stqUbv-5u2s) if you need help learning the shortcuts and how to teach yourself what is available.

 # Structure
 The main `init.lua` file only requires from the needed modules.